srobo/kitbook/docs/kit/logistics/transport/procedures.md

 The operations manual currently requires that the Kit Logistics Coordinator ensures that kits are available to be collected by a courier no later than 2 week after Kickstart.

-Begin by requesting the following information from the Team Coordinator for the teams that didn't attend a Kickstart and ask them to confirm that the details are correct via the appropriate local teams co-ordinator:
+Begin by requesting the following information from the Team Coordinator for the teams that didn't attend a Kickstart and ask them to confirm that the details are correct via the appropriate local teams coordinator:

-* Name of local teams co-ordinator
+* Name of local teams coordinator
-* Email of local teams co-ordinator \(so that any further queries and an email containing a tracking link doesn't have to go via the Team Coordinator\)
+* Email of local teams coordinator \(so that any further queries and an email containing a tracking link doesn't have to go via the Team Coordinator\)
 * Name of recipient
 * Email of recipient
 * Phone number of recipient \(ideally a mobile number as that's what couriers prefer\)